The atomic clocks of the Greenwich Time Service

 Current location of the clocks

-When the Herstmonceux site was vacated in 1990, some equipment from the time department was acquired by both the Science Museum and the British Horological Institute.
-On the face of it, Object Number: 1990-303Pt1 at the Science Museum appears to include one of the Observatory's two HP5060A atomic clocks.
-The equipment at the British Horological Institute's Museum of Timekeeping appears to include the other HP5060A clock.
-Details are currently being sought from the two museums.
+When the Herstmonceux site was vacated in 1990, some equipment from the time department was acquired by both the Science Museum (Object Number: 1990-303Pt1) and the British Horological Institute where it is on display at the Museum of Timekeeping at Upton Hall.
+Each received one of the two HP5060A atomic clocks.
+One of the later clocks may have gone to Leeds University's Department of Engineering.
+The fate of the others is unknown.

-The time service equipment at the Science Museum.
+The time service equipment at the Science Museum is contained in six racks labelled C1–C6.
 The unit is thought to contain representative examples of the equipment used, but not their configuration or relative locations when they were in use.
 The HP5060A unit that can be seen bottom right would have been in one of the clock cellars.
 Other equipment in the unit includes two phonic motors and a Loran-C receiver.
 Photo November 2010

 Further reading